microsoft/PowerPlatformConnectors/certified-connectors/D7Messaging/Readme.md

 	No parameters are required.
 * `SMS-SendMessage`: Send SMS through D7 SMS Gateway.

-	Required parameters: content, originator and recipients
+	Required parameters: content, originator, and recipients
 * `NumberLookup`: D7's Number Lookup service to determine the current status of the number.

 	Required parameters: recipient
 * `OTP-SendOTP`: Generate and dispatch an OTP (One-Time Password) to a mobile number.

-	Required parameters: originator, recipients and content
+	Required parameters: originator, recipients, and content
 * `OTP-ResendOTP`: Request a new OTP (One-Time Password) to be sent to a mobile number.

 	Required parameters: otp_id
 * `OTP-VerifyOTP`: Verify the OTP (One-Time Password) sent to your mobile number.

 	Required parameters: otp_id, otp_code
-* `Viber-SendMessage`: Send message to a Viber number.
+* `Viber-SendMessage`: Send a message to a Viber number.

-	Required parameters: originator, label, recipients and content
+	Required parameters: originator, label, recipients, and content

 ## Support and documentation:
 You can find the detailed documentation [here:](https://d7networks.com/docs)

-For all the support requests and general queries you can contact support@d7networks.com or visit [contact-us](https://d7networks.com/contact/)
+For all support requests and general queries, you can contact support@d7networks.com or visit [contact-us](https://d7networks.com/contact/)

-Also, you can avail the live chat available our website [d7networks.com](https://d7networks.com/) or you can text with us via WhatsApp at +971566816452
+Also, you can avail of the live chat available on our website [d7networks.com](https://d7networks.com/) or you can text us via WhatsApp at +971566816452